 For more information

 The US Department of Labor maintains a number of web-based resources.
 Here you can find our newest technical assistance products including our Quick Start Toolkit, which provides helpful steps and resources to start and register an apprenticeship program as well as our Federal Resources Playbook, which provides information on using the other Federal funds and resources to support your registered apprenticeship program.
-For more on Registered Apprenticeship, please visit the DoL online.
+For more on Registered Apprenticeship, please visit the USDOL online.
 Also, find out what’s happening throughout the Registered Apprenticeship system.